Home/Journal

 Clean empty room in a rental property ready for checkout

 Getting your full deposit back at the end of a tenancy should be straightforward, but it is one of the most common sources of friction between tenants and landlords.
-In Middlesbrough and across Teesside, the average tenancy deposit on a two-bedroom property is between £500 and £750 — money that most tenants very much want returned in full.
+In Middlesbrough and across Teesside, the average tenancy deposit on a two-bedroom property is between £500 and £750 — money that most tenants want returned in full.

 Understand What Deductions Are Allowed